GodKnowss/GodKnowss.github.io/_pages/about.md

 ---
 ### Recent Work
-- New Feedback Coding Scheme
+- New Active Feedback Coding Scheme

 I am always open to new opportunities and collaborations.
 Feel free to explore and reach out!